RTI-Zone

 The stepper driver type is configurable in the same way as the rotation controller (HIGH or LOW for Enable) in the firmware.

-In addition to the 2 sensors input for the main shutter, 2 inputs are wired for future use (like open/close sensor for a drop-out shutter) as well as 2 outputs (to potentially control Cytron MD13s to open/close a dropout shutter using a linear actuator).
+In addition to the 2 limit switch input for the main shutter, 2 inputs are wired for future use (like open/close sensor for a drop-out shutter) as well as 2 outputs (to potentially control Cytron MD13s to open/close a dropout shutter using a linear actuator).

 Here is the wiring diagram :